-- (a) Can a comparison be prepared, preferably in the form of a graph, showing the performance of the Diocesan Clergy Superannuation Fund since the current stewardship took over the administration of that Fund from the Glebe Administration Board, with that of the Endowment of the See administered by the Glebe Board for the same period? - (b) If so, can and will this information be made available in time for the debate on motion 16.6?
+- 5. (a) Can a comparison be prepared, preferably in the form of a graph, showing the performance of the Diocesan Clergy Superannuation Fund since the current stewardship took over the administration of that Fund from the Glebe Administration Board, with that of the Endowment of the See administered by the Glebe Board for the same period? - (b) If so, can and will this information be made available in time for the debate on motion 16.6?

-- (a) It is not possible to answer the question as it contains a number of factual errors.
+- 5. I am informed that the answer is as follows - - (a) It is not possible to answer the question as it contains a number of factual errors.
 The Glebe Administration Board has never had stewardship of the Sydney Diocesan Superannuation Fund.
 The fund was managed by its own Board.
 The Glebe Administration Board is also not responsible for administering the Endowment of the See.
 The Property Trust is the trustee of the property of the Endowment of the See. - (b) Question (b) therefore lapses.